nathanchance/tuxmake/tuxmake.rst

 * `TUXMAKE_IMAGE`: defines the image to use with the selected container runtime (docker, podman etc).
 The same substitutions described in `--image` apply.
+* `TUXMAKE_IMAGE_REGISTRY`: defines an container image registry to get any container image from.
+This string, and a slash character ("/"), gets prepended to the image name, regardless of it being provided via `$TUXMAKE_IMAGE`, `--image`, or determined automatically by tuxmake.
+* `TUXMAKE_IMAGE_TAG`: defines an container image tag to use.
+If used, a colon character (":") and this string get appended to the image name that was informed with `$TUXMAKE_IMAGE`, `--image`, or determined automatically by tuxmake.

 ..
     END OF ENVIRONMENT VARIABLES